-A student may opt to do a Project Work for a period of 10-12 weeks in an Industry / Company or academic / research institution or the University

-Department(s) as an equivalence of Internship during the 7th Semester as applicable, subject to the following conditions:
+A student may undergo a Capstone Project for a period of 12-14 weeks in an industry / company or academic / research institution in the 7th Semester as applicable, subject to the following conditions:

 - 18.2.1 The Capstone Project shall be in conducted in accordance with the Capstone Project Policy prescribed by the University from time to time. - 18.2.2 The selection criteria (minimum CGPA, pass in all Courses as on date, and any other qualifying criteria) as applicable / stipulated by the concerned Industry / Company or academic / research institution for award of the Capstone Project to a student; - 18.2.3 The number of Capstone Project available for the concerned Academic Term.
-Further, the available number of Capstone Project shall be awarded to the students by the University on the basis of opmerit using the CGPA secured by the student.
+Further, the available number of Capstone Project shall be awarded to the students by the University on the basis of merit using the CGPA secured by the student.
 Provided further, the student fulfils the criteria, as applicable, specified by the Industry / Company or academic / research institution providing the Capstone Project, as stated in Sub-Clause 18.2.2 above. - 18.2.4 A student may opt for Capstone Project in an Industry / Company or academic / research institution of her / his choice, subject to the condition that the concerned student takes the responsibility to arrange the I Capstone Project on her / his own.
-Provided further, that the Industry / Company or academic / research institution offering such Capstone Project confirms to the University that the Capstone Project shall be conducted in accordance with the Program Regulations and capstone Project Policy of the University. - 18.2.5 A student selected for a Capstone Project in an industry / company or academic / research institution shall adhere to all the rules and guidelines prescribed in the Capstone Project Policy of the University.
+Provided further, that the Industry / Company or academic / research institution offering such Capstone Project confirms to the University that the Capstone Project shall be conducted in accordance with the Program Regulations and Internship Policy of the University. - 18.2.5 A student selected for a Capstone Project in an industry / company or academic / research institution shall adhere to all the rules and guidelines prescribed in the Capstone Project Policy of the University.